boardroom-inc/stateless/docs/other/funds/stable-fund.md

-title: Stable Fund - EthHub
+title: Stable Fund - stateless

 description: The Stable Fund is a small to mid-size granting program run by MakerDAO.